GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - Try sorting this facet by name and by count.
 How are they sorted?
 Name is alphabetical and count is largest first.
 - Which months have the highest and lowest traffic related accidents?
 May is the highest, January the lowest.
-- Close facet by clicking the `x` in top corner of the Facet panel.
+- Close facet by clicking the `x` in top corner of the Facet panel.{% endcapture %} {% include card.md header="Activity – Looking at data through Facets" text=text %}

 {% capture alert %}*Note:* Always close facets when you are finished with them, so as not to affect future facets or results.
 {% endcapture %}